bluescarni/piranha/doc/sphinx/hello_piranha.rst

 performing the registration of cleanup functions to be automatically called when the program finishes, checking that the required libraries were configured correctly, etc.

-The creation of an ``environment`` object is not mandatory strictly speaking, but it is strongly encouraged and might become mandatory in the future.
+The creation of an ``environment`` object is not mandatory strictly speaking, but it is strongly encouraged and it might become mandatory in the future.

 Your first Pyranha program